huandu/go-clone/README.md

 If there is any type defined in built-in package should be considered as "no-copy" types, please open new issue to let me know.
 I will update the default.

-### Set custom clone function
+### Set custom clone functions

-If default clone strategy doesn't work for a struct type, we can call `SetCustomFunc` to clone it manually.
+If default clone strategy doesn't work for a struct type, we can call `SetCustomFunc` to implement custom clone logic.
+`Clone` and `Slowly` can be used in custom clone functions.

 See [SetCustomFunc sample code](https://godoc.org/github.com/huandu/go-clone#example-SetCustomFunc) for more details.